The story of a pair of FBI agents whose investigation leads to something otherworldly, Alan Moore's Neonomicon is a tale of cosmic horror.

 Co-founder and Creative director of Bleeding Cool parent company Avatar Press.
 Bleeding Cool Managing Editor, tech and data wrangler.
 Machine Learning hobbyist.
 Vintage paper addict.

-The Promise Collection is a group of unbelievably high grade comic books from 1939-1952, and it starts with Detective Comics #33 and Batman.
+The Promise Collection is a group of high grade comics from 1939-1952, and in mid 1947, female characters began to take center stage.

 Jim Lee, Bill Sienkiewicz, Walt Simonson, Arthur Adams, and many others have art available in the Ed Asner Family Center Charity Auction.

 The Eagle first appeared in the Fox Features Syndicate 1940 release Science Comics #1, but then the super-scientist became a super-soldier.